Teams use various iPaaS solutions to manage business relationships and organize workflows across platforms.

 7. Jitterbit

+Jitterbit combines iPaaS tools with API creation capabilities, helping you integrate data from multiple sources while also building APIs for your specific needs.
 That API creation angle is useful if you’re trying to connect to an app that isn’t supported elsewhere or working with your own custom system.
 Jitterbit Harmony, its main platform, includes pre-built connectors, recipe templates, and a visual design studio.

 Best for: Teams that need both integration and API creation capabilities, particularly when connecting to custom or unsupported applications.

-Pricing is given on request.
+Pricing is on request.

 8. Integrately

 Best for: Small teams and non-technical users who want quick, simple automations without learning a complex platform.
-Its automation library makes common integrations fast to deploy, though it lacks the depth for complex enterprise scenarios.
+Its automation library makes common integrations fast to deploy, though it lacks depth for complex enterprise scenarios.

 Pricing starts at $19.99/month.